 Shelter Island is special.
 Not just because it’s lush, quaint, underrated, and located just minutes from Long Island by ferry–but there is also a unique history of Greek and other European immigrants who moved here in the 1900s and have shaped the island’s modern-day ambiance.
 Today, the island retains a unique multicultural heritage while also being home to some of the most expensive and lavish homes in the country.

 Be sure to pair your trip to Shelter Island with a visit to Greenport (listed above).

-Kayaking – Rent kayaks here for about $50 per person to see the beautiful bay, stop by a historic home, see the beaches, and other natural wonders.
+- Kayaking: This is one of my favorite places to go kayaking on Long Island!
+You can rent kayaks here for about $50 per person to see the beautiful bay, stop by a historic home, see the beaches, and other natural wonders.

-Mashomack Preserve – 2,000+ acres of nature reserve with marshes, forest & creeks.
+- Mashomack Preserve: 2,000+ acres of a nature reserve with marshes, forest & creeks.
+Perfect for easy hiking.

 New Paltz is special.
 As soon as you enter the town you’ll see a small Dominican restaurant at the foot of the main street two hours north of NYC.
 That alone wins major points for this small artistic college town in the Catskills.
 For foodies, art lovers, cultural enthusiasts, and outdoor aficionados, New Paltz is one of the best small towns in New York to visit and makes for one of the best day trips from NYC.

 New Paltz Top Things to Do – NYC Day Trip

 - Stroll the downtown area – New Paltz is home to several restaurants and shops in their expansive downtown area.
 Their restaurant selections range from Turkish to Dominican food!
 And there are several side streets to explore for art or shopping as well.

 - Hiking – New Paltz is at the foot of so many different hikes from NYC to choose from.
 The most popular ones are in Minnewaska State Park Preserve and Mohonk Preserve.